 Extract the program and put the executable file at a convenient location.
 On a Windows or Mac double-click the file to open it, or else execute the binary file from the command line on a Linux system.

 NOTE: The graphical user interface as in Figure 1 will open.
+The program may be prevented from opening by double clicking for the first time because of a security reason.
+In this case, use the platform-dependent method to open the program downloaded from the internet.

 [Place Figure 1 here]